Evare Athagadu

 Evare Athagadu is a 2003 Indian Telugu-language film directed by P. Bhanu Shankar and starring Vallabha, Priyamani, Jaya Sheel, and K. Viswanath.
 This was the debut film for both Priyamani and Vallabha, the son of Telugu film producer, K. S. Rama Rao.
 The film's story is based on an unreleased novel by Balabhadrapatruni Ramani.

 Plot

 Sunny (Vallabha) and Sneha (Jaya Seal) are childhood friends.
 When Sunny joins Sneha's event management company, he falls in love with her.
 In a flashback narration, Sneha reveals the sad experiences of her life.

 As time passes, Sneha begins to fall in love with Sunny but is hesitant to tell him.
 Meanwhile, Sunny leaves for the United States, where he meets Rekha (Priyamani) and proposes to her.
 Sneha is shocked to see Sunny engaged to Rekha upon his return but agrees to be the event manager for his wedding.
 Sunny soon realizes Sneha's love for him.

 Production

-The film's muhurat shot took place on 24 August 2003.
-This is the second film of P. Bhanu Shankar, whose first film was Manamiddaram featuring Venu.
+The film's muhurat shot took place on 24 August 2002.
+This is the second film of P. Bhanu Shankar, whose first film was the unreleased Manamiddaram featuring Venu.